 In febrero 2019, the airline was sold to Connect Airways which is backed by Virgin Atlantic and Stobart Aviation.
 As part of the purchase, it was announced that Flybe will rebrand as Virgin Connect starting in 2020.
 Later on that year the company went into liquidation and all services were suspended.
 However, in later 2021 the airline announced a revival with ambitious plans to relaunch services in abril 2022.

-Flybe previously operated a diverse and extensive route map, however, as of marzo 2022 the airline plans to begin operating to 16 destinations in 3 countries upon its relaunch later in the year.
+Flybe previously operated a diverse and extensive route map, however, as of marzo 2022 the airline has begun operating in 16 destinations across the UK, Netherlands and France.

 If you're looking for flights within the U.K., between cities, for example, then take a look at our guide to domestic flights in the U.K.

 |Brest||Brest Bretange Airport|

 |East Midlands||East Midlands Airport|

 |London||London Heathrow Airport|

 |Newcastle||Newcastle International Airport|

 All passengers are permitted to bring 1 piece of cabin baggage onboard with them.
 This should not exceed the dimensions of 45x36x20 cm and must weigh 7kg in weight.
 This item must be able to fit under the seat in front of you.